Radial Rashba spin-orbit fields in commensurate twisted transition-metal dichalcogenide bilayers: Spin-orbit fields from first principles

 \subsection{Twist angle dependency of the extracted parameters}

 For the NbSe$_2$ bilayers, we calculated a total of six different twist angles, in pairs of two, which are always partner angles.
 From their spin-orbit fields (see Fig.~\ref{Fig:SOF} (b)) we extract parameters using the model Hamiltonian from Eq.~\ref{Eq:Ham}.
 The results are listed in Tab.~\ref{Tab:results} and shown in Fig.~\ref{Fig:extractedparams}.
 The relevant parameters to extract are the interlayer coupling $w$, the Rashba phase angle $\Phi$ and the magnitude of the total (hidden) Rashba $\lambda_R$.
 However, $\Phi$ and $\lambda_R$ cannot easily be extracted separately from each other, but only together in the form of $\lambda_R\sin(\Phi)$.
 Henceforth, we will call this the magnitude of the radial Rashba, which is not to be confused with the magnitude of the in-plane spin texture, although the two mostly overlap.
-Moreover, we cannot reliably extract the sign of $\lambda_R\sin(\Phi)$, due to deviations of the DFT data from the model predictions.
-Therefore, we refer simply to $|\lambda_R\sin(\Phi)|$.
+Moreover, we cannot reliably extract the sign of $\lambda_R\sin(\Phi)$, due to deviations of the DFT data from the model predictions. {To be more precise, the model would predict the same ordering of the in-plane spins for band pairs VB1/2 and VB3/4 for the case $K\leftrightarrow K'$, $w>\sin(\Phi)\lambda_Rk$ (see Fig.~\ref{Fig:model} second column), i.e. the lower-energy band (VB2 and VB4) should show the same direction of in-plane spin.
+However, in our DFT calculations, this is not the case.
+Likely, the reason for this is the fact that the splittings are very small and prone to influence by nearby bands.
+Conversely, the data for large k-radii ($w<\sin(\Phi)\lambda_Rk$) agrees with the model for most cases and would hence allow an extraction of the sign.
+However, for the $\Theta=-32.2^\circ$ case, this data is also very noisy and does not represent a clear radial structure.
+Furthermore, for larger k-radii the model is naturally less applicable.} Therefore, we refer simply to $|\lambda_R\sin(\Phi)|$.

 In Fig.~\ref{Fig:extractedparams} (a) we show the twist angle dependence of the radial Rashba magnitude $|\lambda_R\sin(\Phi)|$.
 At $\Theta=0^\circ$ and $\Theta=60^\circ$ (untwisted cases) the radial Rashba vanishes by symmetry.
 Within this range $0^\circ<\Theta<60^\circ$ it should show a unique behavior that can be expanded to the whole range of 360$^\circ$ using the symmetry relations in Eq.~\ref{Eq:sym} and Eq.~\ref{Eq:sym2}.
-However, there appears to be an additional approximate symmetry around $\Theta=30^\circ$, connecting the partner angles, e.g. $\pm21.8^\circ$ and $\pm38.2^\circ$.
-The $\Gamma$-bands show a significantly smaller magnitude of the radial Rashba.
+However, there appears to be an additional approximate symmetry around $\Theta=30^\circ$, connecting the partner angles, e.g. $\pm21.8^\circ$ and $\pm38.2^\circ$. {If one were to use the large k-radii in order to determine the sign of $\lambda_R\sin(\Phi)$, this would show an odd behavior of $\lambda_R\sin(\Phi)$ with respect to this symmetry axis.} The $\Gamma$-bands show a significantly smaller magnitude of the radial Rashba.